-Set up: Set up 3 tables with large sheets of paper and pens at each table.
+Set up: Set up 3 tables with large sheets of paper at each table and pens.

-As a large group, discuss your topic- give the facts and what is happening: Have people list at least two stakeholder groups that are affected by this situation, and how they are being affected.
-Everyone doesn't have to agree with each statement or have a solution.
+As a large group, discuss your topic- give the facts and what is happening: Have people list at least two stakeholder groups that are affected by this situation, and how.
+They don't have to agree with their statement or have a solution.
 Just have them start thinking about who is affected by the situation and who they believe can affect change.